Radiodonta: Internal structures

 Traces of muscles, digestive system and nervous system were described from some radiodont fossils.
 Pairs of well-developed muscles were connected to the ventral flaps located at the lateral cavities of each body segment.
-Between the lateral muscles is a sophisticated digestive system, formed by a widening of the foregut and hindgut, both connected by a narrow midgut associated with six pairs of gut divercula (digestive glands).
-Compared to the three-segmented brains of euarthropods and two-segmented brains of onychophorans, the brain of radiodonts is composed of only one brain segment originating from the ocular somite, the protocerebrum.
+Between the lateral muscles is a sophisticated digestive system, formed by a widening of the foregut and hindgut, both connected by a narrow midgut associated with six pairs of gut diverticula (digestive glands).

+The brain of radiodonts was simpler than the three-segmented (compose of pro-, deuto- and tritocerebrum) brains of euarthropods, but further interpretations differ between studies.
+Based on Cong et al. 2014, the brain composed of only one brain segment originating from the ocular somite, the protocerebrum.
 The nerves of the frontal appendages and compound eyes arose from the anterior and lateral regions of the brain.
-Posterior to the brain was a pair of apparently unfused ventral nerve cords which ran through the animal's neck region.
+Based on Moysiuk & Caron 2022, the frontal appendage nerves arose from the ventral deutocerebrum, the second brain segment.
+The previous "frontal appendage nerves" actually represent median eye nerve.
+In both interpretations, posterior to the brain was a pair of apparently unfused ventral nerve cords which ran through the animal's neck region.

 Paleoecology

 Physiology

 Radiodonts were interpreted as nektonic or nektobenthic animals, with their morphology suggesting an active swimming lifestyle.
 The muscular, overlapping ventral flaps may have propelled the animal through the water, possibly by moving in a wave-like formation resembling modern rays and cuttlefish.
 Pairs of dorsal flaps, which make up a tail fan in some species, may have helped steering and/or stabilizing the animal during locomotion.
 In Anomalocaris, morphology of the tail fan even suggests it could rapidly change its swimming direction efficiently.
 On the other hand, some hurdiids have features significantly specialized for a nektobenthic lifestyle, such as Cambroraster with its dome-like H-element similar to the carapace of a horseshoe crab.
 Bands of setal blades with wrinkling lanceolate blades may have increased the surface area, suggesting they were gills, providing the animal's respiratory function.
 Abundance of the remains of scleritzed structures such as disarticulated frontal appendages and head sclerite complexes, suggest that mass moulting events may have occurred among radiodonts, a behavior which also has been reported in some other Cambrian arthropods such as trilobites.